 Just East of Little Brewster Island are some rock outcrops called the Shag Rocks, named for the Shag- a species of bird which inhabits the rocks.
 Below is a view of the Shag Rocks looking west:

 Great Brewster Island: Nearby Great Brewster Island is a much larger island with a large sand dune on its northeastern shore.
 This island is not accessible by public transportation, but can be accessed by private boat.
 The walk to the crest of the dune provides a stunning view to the East of Boston light and the Atlantic Ocean.

 I like to call Great Brewster the “Wild Island” due to its undisturbed natural state of windswept dunes, overgrowth of wildflowers and sumac, and inhabiting creatures not used to seeing humans.
 I have accessed this island by throwing an anchor just west of Great Brewster and swimming to shore.
 If you decide to visit this island, beware of the Seagulls.
 They use this island to nest and are tend to become quite aggressive toward humans in spring and early summer!

 Great Brewster and Little Brewster, as seen from Deer Island on a windy winter day:

-A great mistake mariners make here is to cut across the Brewster Island spit, which extends probably a quarter mile at least West of Great Brewster Island to a rocky outcrop of a ledge, pictured below.
+A great mistake mariners make around these Islands is to cut across the Brewster spit, which extends probably a quarter mile at least to the west of Great Brewster Island, to a rocky outcrop of a ledge, pictured below.
 In what is a deceptively calm and open stretch of water, the sandbar is fully submerged near high tide and most any boat trying to cross it will run aground.
 As previously mentioned, I have seen boats stranded on the Brewster Island Spit, and it is not a fun experience for those involved given the high visibility and rough nearby waters of Nantasket Roads.
 This spit makes our list of the dangers of Boston Harbor, which I would encourage boaters to use caution around.